nataYar/topper/README.md

 # topper
-A simple JavaScript game - lead a frog to a leave with a flag by jumping over disappearing leaves
+A simple JavaScript game - lead a frog to a leaf with a flag by jumping over disappearing leaves